BernardoFPereira/mini-gdd/README.md

 # Installation
 Right now the only way to install it is building it.
 You'll need `cargo` for that.

-For now, I recommend installing `presenterm` if you don't have it, otherwise the formatting would be a hindrance more than anything.
-Eventually I'll add a --raw flag to the CLI to generate a simpler (not "presenterm-ready") .md file.
+If you don't have `presenterm`,  use the `--raw` flag to generate a plain .md file.
+I want to eventually add config to set user-defined defaults.

 Just clone the repo, `cd` into it and run `cargo install --path "."`.